0xFrian/solidity-journey/README.md

-<h1 style="color: #BF616A">solidity-journey</h1>
+# solidity-journey

-Journey from small potato to shadowy Solidity super coder
+> Journey from small potato to shadowy Solidity super coder

 ![](https://i.imgur.com/4tBWzhC.jpg)

-<h2 style="color: #D08770">Purpose</h2>
+## Purpose

-The Remix IDE is a popular introduction to Ethereum development designed to streamline the process of writing, deploying, and interacting with Solidity smart contracts.
+The **Remix IDE** is a popular introduction to Ethereum development designed to streamline the process of writing, deploying, and interacting with **Solidity** smart contracts.

 Similarly, this repository demonstrates how to deploy and interact with Solidity smart contracts using **JavaScript**, **Ethers**, **Hardhat**, and **Alchemy**.

-<h2 style="color: #D08770">Quick Guide</h2>
+## Quick Guide

-<h3 style="color: #EBCB8B">Step 1 - Clone this repository into your desired folder</h3>
+### Step 1 - Clone this repository into your desired folder

 Let's begin by creating a folder and then copying the contents of this repository into the newly created folder.